Delia's Complete How To Cook

 Delia Smith Moussaka Recipe

-• Lentil Choice: Puy lentils or green lentils are essential here because they hold their shape during cooking.
-Red split lentils would turn into a mushy dhal texture, which isn’t right for Moussaka.
+Puy lentils or green lentils are essential because they hold their shape during cooking.
+Red split lentils would break down into a soft, mushy texture that is not right for moussaka.

 Delia Smith Moussaka Recipe